GrantWils23/Portfolio-Project-2---JavaScript-Essentials/README.md

         I tested playing this game on different website browsers such as Firefox, Chrome, Safari and Samsung Internet.
     </li>
     <li>
-        I can confirm that the results are fair and correct.
+        I can confirm that the results are correct and it accurately counts the user's score to give them their total.
     </li>
     <li>
         I confirmed that the text displayed on the screen is readable and easy to understand even when the screen size changes.